trufflesuite/trufflesuite.com/src/guides/push-notification/index.md

 }
 ```

-## Deploy the Marketplace contract and add it as delegate
+## Deploy the Marketplace contract and add it as a delegate

 In order for the contract address to send a notification, it needs to be set as a delegate by Push.
 To do so, follow the instructions [here](https://docs.push.org/developers/developer-guides/create-your-notif-channel/adding-delegates-for-channel).